MatthieuCoder/Discord-Upvote-WebHook/README.md

 - Rename `./config.example.js` file to `./config.js`, and set all values needed.

 ```
+bot: {
+    name: '', // Your bot's name
+    token: '' // Your bot's token
+},
 webhook: {
-  id: '', // Discord WebHook ID
+    id: '', // Discord Webhook ID
     avatar: '', // An image URL to set the WebHook's avatar on Discord
     name: '', // A desired name for the WebHook
     token: '' // Discord WebHook token
 }
 ```